bravewood/react-tutorial-docker/README.md

 # React tutorial on Docker
-This is a test project to try the React tutorial on Docker.
+This is a sample project to try the React tutorial on Docker.
 By using this, you can make the docker container which allows you to make a trial of React.
 To lean more about React tutorial, please read the React Tutorial below.